ahmadajal/MCAA_project_ADH/README.md

 # Deploying a 5G Network Project

-This folder contains the code for the "Deployin a 5G network" project by Heloise Dupont de Dinechin, Ahmad Ajalloeian and Delio Vicini.
+This folder contains the code for the "Deployin a 5G network" project by Heloise Dupont de Dinechin, Ahmad Ajalloeian and Delio Vicini (team name: DHA)

 ## Structure
 The code is structured as follows: